ISO 4217: X currencies (funds, precious metals, supranationals, other)

-The use of an initial letter "X" for these purposes is facilitated by the ISO 3166 rule that no official country code beginning with X will ever be assigned.
+The use of the initial letter "X" for these purposes is facilitated by the ISO 3166 rule that no official country code beginning with X will ever be assigned.

-The inclusion of EU (denoting the European Union) in the ISO 3166-1 reserved codes list allows the euro to be coded as EUR rather than assigned a code beginning with X, even though it is a supranational currency.
+The inclusion of the EU (denoting the European Union) in the ISO 3166-1 reserved codes list allows the euro to be coded as EUR rather than assigned a code beginning with X, even though it is a supranational currency.

 Numeric codes

 ISO 4217 also assigns a three-digit numeric code to each currency.
 This numeric code is usually the same as the numeric code assigned to the corresponding country by ISO 3166-1.
 For example, USD (United States dollar) has numeric code 840 which is also the ISO 3166-1 code for "US" (United States).